 What emotions did Morning Star make you feel?

 There were times for celebration and moments of pure heartbreak.
-After following these characters on their journey for such a long period of time, it is hard not to emotionally latch onto the protagonists.
+After following these characters on their journey for such a long time, it is hard not to latch onto the protagonists emotionally.

 The once noble, gallant intergalactic Peerless Scarred warrior had been reduced to a shell of his former self.
 It was challenging for me to read through these beginning stages because I wanted to deny this fall from grace.
 But at the same time, Morning Star is a story.
 A story would cease to be a story without conflict.